Low Value Purchase System

 • a flexible route to market where suppliers can join at any time

-• it supports the government’s SME policy
+• supports the government’s SME policy

 • contributes to the Social Value outcome of increasing supply chain resilience and capacity by creating a diverse supply chain to deliver contracts including new businesses and entrepreneurs, SMEs and VCSEs